People are always asking us for shortcuts on how to lose weight, particularly ones that don’t take much effort.

 Quickly scan the overall trend.

-He holds both Bachelor and Master degrees in Exercise Physiology and Public Health respectively and is a passionate advocate of using proven, scientific principles in his approach to exercise and nutrition.
+He holds both Bachelor and post-graduate degrees in Exercise Physiology and Public Health respectively and is a passionate advocate of using proven, scientific principles in his approach to exercise and nutrition.
 He is a contributing author, professional speaker, and advisor on topics that include weight loss, human performance, and medical fitness.

 He continues his deep-seated passion to help people improve their health and optimize their body's performance through his seminars, webinars, books, and line of proven-effective nutritional supplements.